masaiful/masaity/src/posts/linking-to-headings.md

 ### Screen reader announcement (or not)

 Now, what do we do about screen reader announcements?
-Having a repeated '#' announcements can be bad, because there is no context for what the link does.
-On this page, for instance, you would have five nonsensical '#' links.
+Having duplicate announcements can be bad, because there is no context for what each link does.
 On the other hand, I think that any user might want to save or send the link.
 In that case, removing the announcement might remove useful functionality.

 Having said that, I would probably opt to not announce the link.
 The extra announcements do not make sense if you list links.
 Moreover, in cases where I have a table of contents (e.g. in a docs site), there are already explicit links, with context, available!
 The extra '#' would be very much an enhancement in that case, and the [comparable experience](https://inclusivedesignprinciples.org/#provide-comparable-experience) seems there.